metaplex-foundation/docs/docs/03-guides/05-storage-overview.md

 #### Using NFT.Storage

-NFT.Storage is currently only supported within the CandyMachine `upload` command.
+NFT.Storage is currently supported in [Sugar][sugar].
 Please see the [configuration guide][cmv2 config guide] for details about the configuration settings to use.

 Note that when using the `nft-storage` configuration setting, you can optionally also set an `nftStorageKey` to an NFT.Storage API token.
 Setting an `nftStorageKey` will allow you to view uploads in your NFT.Storage account's file listing.